LaunchCodeEducation/skills-back-end-java/materials/assignments/javagram/README.md

 ## Synopsis

-This assignment will exercise your knowlege of interfaces, I/O, exceptions, and static class members while exercising some algorithmic creativity to produce image filters.
+This assignment will exercise your knowledge of interfaces, I/O, exceptions, and static class members while exercising some algorithmic creativity to produce image filters.
 You'll be completing a program called Javagram, which allows a user to filter images and save them to a new file.

 ## Getting Ready